dylan-lang/opendylan/documentation/hacker-guide/source/runtime/threads.rst

 library itself with foreign components:

-If foreign code is not designed for multiple threads (for instance, because it uses global data structures, and doesn’t synchronize updates), then the code may fail if it is invoked from multiple Dylan threads.
+If foreign code is not designed for multiple threads (for instance, because it uses global data structures, and doesn't synchronize updates), then the code may fail if it is invoked from multiple Dylan threads.
 However, this problem is not related to the Dylan implementation, since it would fail if called from multiple threads